Port of Plymouth, England

 It was constructed of 2,171 blocks of granite under the direction of Sir J. N. Douglas.
 Its lantern exhibits a flashing light visible seventeen and a half miles a fixed light on the lower level marking the Long Deeps.

-During the foggy weather a bell is sounded twice at intervals of one-half a minute.
-Since the completion of the light and breakwater Plymouth has always been counted one of the safest harbors on the globe—a fact that will give satisfaction to the thousands of American travelers who are destined to land at its quays.
+During foggy weather, a bell is sounded twice at intervals of half a minute.
+Since the completion of the light and breakwater, Plymouth has always been considered one of the safest harbors on the globe—a fact that will satisfy the thousands of American travelers who are destined to land at its quays.

 Ocean Mail and Passenger Traffic

-During 1901, there was landed at Plymouth from New York specie to the value of £1,015,315, 2,928 passengers, and 17,764 sacks of mail.
+During 1901, there was a shipment of sacks of mail to Plymouth from New York, with a value of £1,015,315, 2,928 passengers, and 17,764 sacks of mail.
 The outward steamers embarked 604 passengers.
-The following, in regard to Plymouth as a port of call, is from the.
+The following, regarding Plymouth as a port of call, is from the.
 Western Daily Mercury:

-The year 1901 on the whole was a satisfactory one for Plymouth as a port of call.
-Altogether, some 444 ocean mail and passenger steamers touched at the port, as compared with 421 vessels in 1900.
+The year 1901 was generally satisfactory for Plymouth as a port of call.
+Some 444 ocean mail and passenger steamers touched at the port, compared with 421 vessels in 1900.

-The outward-bound steamers numbered 102, as against 95, and the homeward bound 342, as against 326.
-There was a slight increase in the number of passengers dealt with, which was principally due to more Atlantic traffic.
+The outward-bound steamers numbered 102, as against 95, and the homeward-bound 342, as against 326.
+The number of passengers handled slightly increased, principally due to more Atlantic traffic.

 The German Lloyd Company, after a very brief connection with the port, reverted to Southampton at the time of the Spanish-American war, and the resumption of their relationship with Plymouth at the very end of the passenger season was certainly unexpected.